 I can’t hide the shock on my face.
 Murdered?
 “I… I don’t know what to say.
-I haven’t seen or heard from her in over five years.
 What happened?”

 “I understand, sir David,” she replies, not taking the bait of the question.
 She settles, pen poised but not tapping.
 “Before we continue: you’re here as a witness.
 You can stop anytime.
 If something feels off, tell me.
 Okay?”